mixtube/mixtube/README.md

 The grunt script can help you with that.
 You need NodeJS grunt and bower installed on your machine.
 Then execute:
 ```
 npm install
-bower install
-grunt server
+gulp serve
 ```

-The server should be running by now and you can access MixTube at http://localhost:8080
+The server should be running by now and you can access MixTube at http://localhost:3000